Anti-SLAPP motion

 Four plaintiffs sued the same defendant, alleging defamation and breach of contract.
 The defendant brought an anti-SLAPP motion against all four plaintiffs, and their attorney announced that she would oppose the motion, confident that she would succeed in defeating it.

-So there were two opposition to the anti-SLAPP motion – mine and the original attorney’s.
-As to my client, the motion was denied.
-As to the other three, the motion was granted.
+So there were two oppositions to the anti-SLAPP motion – mine and the original attorney’s.
+As to my client, I defeated the motion.
+As to the other three plaintiffs, the motion was granted.
 My client is off the hook for any attorney fees.

-Lest you think I worked some kind of voodoo magic to get a result like that, my client’s situation was different from the rest, and I was able to capitalize on the distinction.
+Lest you think I worked some kind of voodoo magic to defeat the anti-SLAPP motion when the other attorney could not, my client’s situation was slightly different from the rest, and I was able to capitalize on the distinction.
 The other three were not similarly situated.

 But here is what I observed.